 The issuance of the final rule presents an increased risk of FDA enforcement actions for laboratory tests offered by companies without FDA clearance or approval that do not fall within the ongoing enforcement discretion policies.
 We cannot be certain as to which of our tests, if any, would require FDA approval or clearance under the current regulatory framework and, if required, that our tests could obtain such approval or clearance.
 In the event that the FDA begins to regulate our tests, it may require additional pre-market clinical testing prior to submitting a premarket approval, premarket notification, or other application to permit commercial sales.
 Such additional pre-market clinical testing could delay the commencement or completion of clinical testing, significantly increase our test development costs, delay commercialization of any future tests, and interrupt sales of our current tests.
 Additionally, the results of pre-clinical trials or previous clinical trials may not be predictive of future results, and clinical trials may not satisfy the requirements of the FDA or other non-U.S. regulatory authorities.
-Many of the factors that may cause or lead to a delay in the commencement or completion of clinical trials may be delayed due to insufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites, and the eligibility criteria for the clinical trial.
+Many of the factors that may cause or lead to a delay in the commencement or completion of clinical trials may also ultimately lead to delay or denial of regulatory clearance or approval.
+The commencement of clinical trials may be delayed due to insufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the protocol, the proximity of patients to clinical sites, and the eligibility criteria for the clinical trial.
 We also cannot be certain that FDA will not enact rules or guidance that could impact our ability to purchase materials necessary for the performance of our LDTs, such as products labeled for research use only.
 Should any of the reagents we obtain from third party suppliers and use in conducting our LDTs be affected by future regulatory actions, our business could be adversely affected by those actions, including increasing the cost of testing or delaying and limiting or prohibiting the purchase of reagents necessary to perform testing.